-- Overuse of bag and mask ventilation (due to gastric dilatation)
+- Overuse of bag and mask ventilation (leading to gastric dilatation)

-There are two areas in the brainstem that play a key role in the control of vomiting and nausea
+There are two areas in the nervous system that play a key role in the control of vomiting and nausea

-- Vomiting centre – located within the lateral reticular formation of the medulla oblongata.
-It controls and coordinates the movements involved in vomiting.
+- Vomiting centre – located within the lateral reticular formation of the medulla oblongata, which controls and coordinates the movements involved in vomiting

-- Chemoreceptor trigger zone – located in the area postrema (situated at the inferoposterior aspect of the 4th ventricle).
-It is located outside the blood brain barrier, and can therefore respond to stimuli in the circulation.
+- Chemoreceptor trigger zone – located in the area postrema (situated at the inferoposterior aspect of the 4th ventricle), which is located outside the blood brain barrier and can therefore respond to stimuli in the circulation

-The vomiting centre receives input from the chemoreceptor trigger zone, gastro-intestinal tract, vestibular system and higher cortical structures (such as sight, smell and pain).
-If the stimuli is sufficient, it acts on the diaphragm, stomach and abdominal musculature to initiate vomiting.
+The vomiting centre receives input from the chemoreceptor trigger zone, gastrointestinal tract, vestibular system, and higher cortical structures (such as sight, smell and pain), resulting in nausea (Fig. 1).
+If the stimuli are sufficient, it acts on the diaphragm, stomach and abdominal musculature to initiate vomiting.

 A number of neurotransmitters are involved in the control of vomiting.
 This is important clinically, as they can be targeted by anti-emetic medications.
 A summary of the neurotransmitters in the vomiting process:

-When assessing a patient suffering with PONV, the first priority is to ensure that they are safe and stable.
-If in any doubt, an ABCDE approach should be taken.
-If the patient is drowsy and/or vomiting there is a risk of aspiration, so careful airway assessment and protection with the use of an NG tube may be required.
+When assessing a patient suffering with PONV, the first priority is to ensure that they are safe and stable – if in any doubt, an ABCDE approach should be taken.
+If the patient is drowsy or vomiting there is a risk of aspiration, so airway assessment and use of an nasogastic tube may be required.

 Consider the following questions during your assessment of the patient: